 Health Care Advisory

 Promotes and enhances health and community on campus and acts as a liaison between students and other members of the university community; acts as an advisory resource to University Health Services.
-Committee seats for academic staff: 3 seats with 1 seat appointed annually.
+Committee seats for academic staff: 2 seats with 1 seat appointed every 2 of 3 years.